Over the last few weeks, I have been getting a ton of questions about what it takes to give a good business presentation.

 - Company intro – Impressive facts about your company- How old, big, how many countries, etc

-- Product overview – Hit on a few key products and the philosophy
+- Product overview – Hit on a few key products and the philosophy (not the ingredients)

 - Product Testimonials – 5-10 stories, 5-10 seconds each